urbanetter/webcomponent-talk/web-components.md

 ---

-# Templates (or shadow DOM)
+# <template>

-HTML in template is implementation detail of component.
-It is called
+HTML in template is implementation detail of component

 ## Shadow DOM

-and not visible from outside DOM (light DOM).
+Not visible from "outside" DOM (light DOM).

 ---